QuiiBz/AeroSpace/README.md

 Fork of [AeroSpace](https://github.com/nikitabobko/AeroSpace) to add several new features that I needed for my personal use.
 Changes are currently not upstreamed as they do not exactly fit the project's vision.

 - Add a new `bsp` layout that splits windows in the opposite direction of the parent node
+- Add a new `Show only focused workspace name` option in the menu bar experimental UI settings

 # AeroSpace Beta [![Build](https://github.com/nikitabobko/AeroSpace/actions/workflows/build.yml/badge.svg?branch=main)](https://github.com/nikitabobko/AeroSpace/actions/workflows/build.yml)